quick_reference_all

 ₹2–5 Cr ₹80 Lakh – 2 Cr ₹2,67,200–6,68,000 ₹1,80,000–4,50,000

-⚖️ Term Loan vs Working Capital Loan – Which is Right for Your Business?
+Term Loan vs Working Capital Loan – Which Is Right for Your Business?

 🏭 Term Loan

-• Purpose: Equipment, expansion, long-term assets
+• Purpose: Equipment purchase, business expansion, long-term capital assets

 • Loan Amount: ₹10 Lakh – ₹2 Crore+

-• Interest Rate: 10.5% – 13.5%
+• Interest Rate: 10.5% – 13.5% p.a.

 • Tenure: 3 – 10 years